matestack/matestack-ui-core/docs/getting-started/quick-start.md

 Again: you probably don't realize any difference on the UI, but now ONLY the updated post will be rendered on the server and pushed to the `cable` component mounted in the browser.

-The `cable` component is configured to `updated` the component pushed from the server on the `cable__liked_post` event.
+The `cable` component is configured to `update` the component pushed from the server on the `cable__liked_post` event.
 The `cable` component then reads the ID of the root element of the pushed component, looks for that ID within it's body and updates this element with the pushed component.

 Now, we're rerendering the list and its elements completely with the `cable` component.
 As described, this is an ALTERNATIVE approach to the introduced `async` component approach.
 The `cable` component requires a bit more implementation and brain power but makes our reactivity more scalable.
 Use the `cable` component wherever you think `async` would be too slow at some point!